conseg/PQCinBlock/README.md

 <!-- [Demo Video](https://youtu.be/CNKmvOyZqm0) -->

 **PQCinBlock** is a modular and extensible benchmark tool for evaluating post-quantum digital signature (PQC) algorithms in blockchain environments.
-It enables direct cryptographic performance measurements and realistic blockchain network simulations through integration with the BlockSim simulator.
+It allows for the direct measurement of cryptographic operation performance and the impact of cryptographic artifact sizes, as well as realistic blockchain network simulations, through integration with the BlockSim simulator.

 ## Table of Contents